Sheila J. Martin: Life after the Waco siege

 In 1994, Shelia Martin sent a notice to the ATF that she intended to sue for US$140 million.
-In 2000, she, among others, was represented in a wrongful death lawsuit of US$675 million by Michael Caddell along with former U.S. attorney general Ramsey Clark, but the jury ruled against the Branch Davidians on 14 July 2000.
+In 2000, she, among others, was represented in a wrongful death lawsuit of US$675 million by Michael Caddell along with former U.S. attorney general Ramsey Clark, but the jury ruled against the Branch Davidians on July 14, 2000.

 In 1998, Martin assisted in building a museum on the site of the siege to commemorate those who died there.

 In 2009, Martin wrote a memoir called When They Were Mine: Memoirs of a Branch Davidian Wife and Mother, edited by Catherine Wessinger who has conducted extensive oral histories on Branch Davidians.

 According to Esquire, as of 2020 Martin lives in the Waco area.
 Martin, along with survivor Clive Doyle, still believe that David Koresh was the Lamb of God.
-As of 2013, they met every Saturday for Bible study.
+From at least 2013 until his death in 2022, they met every Saturday for Bible study.